qingzhu521/file_map_reduce/README.md

 The project is for finding the most 100 urls in 100GB files which constraint in 1G memory.

 Usage:
-  `cargo run --bin main -- <input>  -m <map_out> -r <reduce_out> -f <number of the map threads> -s <number of the reduce threads> -b <number of the buckets>`
+  `cargo run --bin main -- -i <input>  -m <map_out> -r <reduce_out> -f <number of the map threads> -s <number of the reduce threads> -b <number of buckets>`

+ ## `Parameters`
- -<input> the path of input url file.
+ >* -i "input" the path of input url file.
- -<map_out> a prefix of the file that the map operator can store.
+ >* -m "map_out" a prefix of the file that the map operator can store.
- -<reduce_out> the director of the file that the reduce operator can store.
+ >* -r "reduce_out" the director of the file that the reduce operator can store.
- -<number of the map threads>
+ >* -f "number of the map threads"
- -<number of the reduce threads>
+ >* -s "number of the reduce threads"
- -<number of buckets>.

-The whole process can be divided into three part.
+ >* -b "number of buckets".

+## How It Works
-* Map:    It reads the url file and hash the URL string into a number which is like number % bucket to specify the index of file that the url belongs.
+1. Map - It reads the url file and hash the URL string into a number which is like number % bucket to specify the index of file that the url belongs.
-* Reduce: It reads the bucket file as map giving and store it into a map.
+2. Reduce - It reads the bucket file as map giving and store it into a map.
 Then it sorts each file into a bucket sorted file as output.
-* Topk:   It uses output file of reduce procdure as a input.
+3. Topk - It uses output file of reduce procdure as a input.
 And use heap iteratively give the top-k elements.

+## Experiments
 This is a table for experiments[https://docs.google.com/spreadsheets/d/1usG3xcs5iF3F0ls63ppfFUILXCpnaqX4CJNTfUTXXnI/edit#gid=0
 ].
 In experiments first we test the best buffer size of reader and writer.